peterpeerdeman/peterpeerdeman.github.io/_posts/2016-04-01-improving-performance-loading-speed-and-scalability-of-a-large-meteor-application.md

 When hosting Node applications, loadbalancing is a necessity for proper horizontal scaling.
 In early versions of the loadbalancer we used `ip_hash`, a built in load balancing technique in nginx.
 This works with meteor websockets because each clients ip is logged, and the same ip addresses always get routed to the same box.
 However, if a lot of users hit the site from the same ip address (e.g. a group of users from a big corporate office) the load is not optimally distributed.

 We found that the third party [nginx-sticky-module-ng](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng) plugin did quite a good job distributing the load among servers per specific user session.
 Unfortunately, this means you have to install nginx on the loadbalancer from source, and install the [nginx-sticky-module-ng](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng) during the installation.
-I've written another blog somewhere around here explaining how to do so.
+I've written another blogpost detailing [how to implement the sticky modules]({% post_url 2016-05-02-sticky-sessions-loadbalance-for-meteor-using-nginx-sticky-module-ng %}).

 ## create cacheable REST endpoints for common data on home page